cobobc/cob_MilestonePJ_4/README.md

 *   As a First Time user, I want to seemlessly navigate through all pages of the site.
 *   As a First Time user, I want to easily connect with FOBs social platforms.
 *   As a First Time user, I want to log out of my account.
+*   As a First Time user, I want to buy a beat(s) without having to create an account.

 #### Returning User Goals